ivantay2003/coriander/README.md

 # Coriander
 Selenium Webdriver and Appium extension module framework - this combines some functions of webdriver / appium and include some other functions.

 This is created in 2018 June.
-Selenoid is part of Coriander where it focus on abstraction for common usages.
+Selenoid is part of Coriander where it focus on abstraction for common web and mobile usages.

-Setup (Android / iOS / Webdriver)
+_Setup (Android / iOS / Webdriver)_

 selenoid sel = new selenoid (String jsonFile);